 Mercury is toxic by inhalation and should be handled with care.
 If equipment containing mercury breaks, people nearby risk inhaling its fumes.
 Ensure that such spillages are dealt with according to health and safety regulations.

-Mercury does not wet non-metallic objects and small spills can be swept up with a paintbrush or a synthetic sponge, and placed in a non-metal (glass or plastic) container.
-It must then be disposed of carefully, preferably to a certified waste contractor or possibly via the local pharmacist.
+Mercury does not wet non-metallic objects and small spills can be swept up with a paintbrush or a synthetic sponge and placed in a non-metal (glass or plastic) container.
+It must then be disposed of carefully, preferably by a certified waste contractor or possibly via the local pharmacist.

 Pewter is an alloy of tin and lead with harder properties than either metal.
 Pewter was historically used for vessels and flatware, when it contained about 10-20% lead.
-Modern pewter combines tin with antimony and copper, instead.
+Modern pewter combines tin with antimony and copper.

 Silver is again a valuable metal often used in jewellery.
-It is a soft, bright and 'white' metal, which oxidises into a greyish-white colour.
-It is often combined with copper to make harder alloy.
+It’s a soft, bright and ‘white’ metal, which oxidises into a greyish-white colour.
+It’s often combined with copper to make a harder alloy.

-Silver tarnishes easily in the presence of sulphide pollutant gases, though it is fairly resistant to more extensive corrosion.
+Silver tarnishes easily in the presence of sulphide pollutant gases, though it’s fairly resistant to more extensive corrosion.
 The thin black layer of sulphide that covers silver can actually protect the metal beneath it.
 Watch out for silver chloride, or horn silver, in metals that have been buried.

 Silver items can be stored with materials such as Tarnprufe™ or Corrosion Intercept™, which stop tarnishing through sulphide-absorbing materials.
 Acid-free tissue and cardboard can also provide protection.

 This soft, bright, silver-coloured metal has a very low melting point.
-It's brightness, due to a thin protective layer of tin oxide, makes it resistant to corrosion over extended periods of time.
-As such, tin is often used as a coating for other metals.
+It’s brightness, due to a thin protective layer of tin oxide, makes it resistant to corrosion over extended periods of time.
+Because of this, tin is often used as a coating for other metals.

 Zinc has a low melting point and is very resistant to corrosion because of the rapid formation of protective zinc oxide.
-The corrosion resistance of zinc has led to the wide use of galvanising processes in which it is coated onto iron and steel.
+The corrosion resistance of zinc has led to the wide use of galvanising processes in which it’s coated onto iron and steel.